UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 For your second programming assignment you will implement:

 1. Support for triangle meshes.
-[Ray Tracing from the Ground Up Chapter 23 Meshes] Be able to read in a mesh in the OBJ or PLY format.
+Be able to read in a mesh in the OBJ or PLY format.
 The Stanford 3D Scanning Repository has some meshes you could consider using.
+[Ray Tracing from the Ground Up Chapter 23 Meshes]

 2. A spatial data structure to accelerate intersection testing.
-[Ray Tracing from the Ground Up Chapter 22 Regular Grids] A uniform grid is sufficient, but if you wish you could implement any of the following instead:
+A uniform grid is sufficient, but if you wish you could implement any of the following instead:
  1. A KD-Tree [wikipedia link]
  2. A Bounding Volume Hierarchy [wikipedia link]
  3.An Octree [wikipedia link]